jkitzes/datasci-lessons/lessons/jk-python/reproducible_workflow.md

 #### Modules and tests

-We've already done the work of writing much of this code earlier today, so at this point, we can simply copy and paste the file `mean_sightings.py` from our workshop's git repo into your `src` subdirectory.
+We've already done the work of writing much of this code earlier today, so at this point, we can simply copy and paste the file `mean_sightings.py` that you created earlier in the testing lesson into your `src` subdirectory.
+Or you can download a complete copy of this file [here](mean_sightings-full.py), making sure to delete the "-full" from the end of the file name.

 Note, of course, that this is not the normal workflow for this step.
 Normally, you'd spend days/weeks/months working in the `src` directory, writing code and